MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 8. You just got a call that Fabrikam needs another 2 weeks to come to a decision.
 Let's track the incoming call as an activity, and then update the estimated close date.

 9. Find the Timeline in the opportunity pane and click the plus sign to add an activity.
+Select **Phone call** as the Activity type.

 10. For subject, enter "Needs to delay close date."